 The Abbott Lowell Cummings Award, named for the founding president of the VAF, is awarded annually to the newly-published book that has made the most significant contribution to the study of vernacular architecture and cultural landscapes of North America.
 The winner of the 2020 Abbot Lowell Cummings Award was awarded to C.J.
 Alvarez for his original, ambitious, and timely project: interpreting the cultural landscape of the artificial line that both links and separates the United States and Mexico: Border Land, Border Water: A History of Construction on the U.S.-Mexico Divide.

 The Henry Glassie Award, named for the renowned vernacular architecture scholar and folklorist, recognizes special achievements in and contributions to the field of vernacular architecture studies.
+The 2019 winner was Dr. Richard Longstreth.
 It is awarded intermittently, as deemed appropriate by the VAF Board of Directors.